 Thus, the way to go is to gain a deeper understanding of them to ensure that none of them are blocked.
 By understanding how chakra symbols work, we’ll be able to pinpoint the problem in no time!

-With that, this article will be devoted to understanding the symbols behind these chakra symbols.
-In doing so, you’ll gain a more intricate understanding not only of the chakra point itself but also the symbols that it represents.
+With that, this article will be devoted to understanding the symbols behind the 7 chakras.
+In doing so, you’ll gain a more intricate understanding not only of the chakra points, but also their meanings and symbols.

 Given this knowledge, you will deepen your comprehension since these symbols contain the whole meaning of the chakra symbols, on top of their socio-cultural significance.